How to wrap and ship a dollhouse is a question that lots of sellers, on Etsy for example, might wonder.

 This way, for the bigger item, you could add an extra layer of thick foam on the bottom and sides of the box.

-Which Kind Of Boxes To Use To Transport Your Dollhouse?
+Which Kind Of Boxes To Use To Ship Your Dollhouse?

 I think that the opinions on this could be divided.